- Home

 Stereotactic body radiation therapy (SBRT)

-This is also called stereotactic ablative body radiation therapy (SABR) and is a specialised form of radiation therapy.
-It is a way of giving a highly focused dose of radiation therapy to a primary kidney cancer when surgery is not possible due to other health conditions.
+This specialised form of radiation therapy is also called stereotactic ablative body radiation therapy (SABR).
+It is a way of giving a highly focused dose of radiation therapy to an early kidney cancer when surgery is not possible.
+If you have SBRT, you will lie on a treatment table under a machine that directs radiation beams from outside the body to the kidney.
+SBRT is painless and is usually delivered over 1–3 days.

 More resources